HSiTori/Greedy_Snake_AI/README.md

 # Greedy_Snake_AI
 A simple greedy snake AI and its advanced versions.

+## Special Thanks:
+The project is finished together with our lovely teammate

 ## How to use our project:
 1. Download play.py, settings.py, and math_draw.py.
 2. Choose the snake AI version you prefer (snake_bfs, snake_final, snake_github, snake_ideal, or snake_s).